89211208/Frameworks/Tutorials/02_FullStack.md

 - Same case as before, it woul be a nice idea to revise the data in teh client side before submit it

 #### Using cookies and express-session
  For login, we have to repeat same step 1-7 from previous views(AddNovicaView and SignupView).
-But as yo might notice, if we refresh the browser our session will expire, but moreover non of the other react components know tha we are logged in the app.
+But as you might notice, if we refresh the browser our session will expire, but moreover non of the other react components know tha we are logged in the app.
 To solve this issue let's:

  1. In the server side install:
  ```console